nhirsch/mercadolibre.github.com/_posts/guide/listing/2012-06-26-real-estate-list-item.markdown

 ![Create new app](/images/new-realestate-6.png){:style="width:700px;"}
 *<center>figure 6</center>*

 If your APP will list properties **only on behalf your registered user**, then complete the fields in the form, checking both "read" and "write" scopes and click on the "Create application" button (you can complete the "Callback URL" with any data, it won't be used).
-However, **if you want your APP to list properties on behalf several users**, then at this step you must complete the fields in the form, checking the "read", "write" and "offline_access" scopes, and in the Callback URL will have to be completed with a URL to which users will be redirected right after granting permissions to your APP (explained later on in the [Authenticate section](#authenticate).
+However, **if you want your APP to list properties on behalf other users**, then at this step you must complete the fields in the form, checking the "read", "write" and "offline_access" scopes, and in the Callback URL will have to be completed with a URL to which users will be redirected right after granting permissions to your APP, explained further ahead in the [Authenticate section](#authenticate).

 If your app has been successfully created, you should be now seeing all of the app's details on screen, as shown on figure 7.